Your Perfect Partner for Taking That Next Step in Learning About Horses and Yourself

 We only take 10 students for each camp and each camp fills up very fast.
 And we have a 1 to 3 ratio of instructors to students.
 We take a $150 non refundable deposit one month before each camp.
 2019 camp fees will be $500.00 for each camp, and if you attend a second camp, the second camp will cost $450.00.

 If your child or you yourself are interested in honing your riding skills, learning more about horses, or even to start riding, please consider calling us and perhaps attending a TPA summer camp.

 Here at TPA we believe in dressing in a respectful and safe manner.
 Thus the following requirements for personal clothing, boots and helmets.

 All students should wear some sort of legging or jean that covers the ENTIRE leg, down and into the boot.
 Jeans should not have large snaps, large buckles or seams that will mar leather saddles or be uncomfortable.
 Pants should not have rips or tears of ANY kind.
 Belts without large buckles should be worn whether the student is in breeches, leggings or jeans.
 Tops must cover the midriff, be able to be tucked down into the pants and have sleeves that cover half of the upper arm.
 All of these requirements are for the safety of the rider.

-We hope that you give us a call, make an appointment and come vist to farm to see what we are all about..
+We hope that you give us a call, make an appointment and come visit to farm to see what we are all about.

 Because this is a private home with a business that is open for visitors on only four days a week, we really value our privacy when the farm is closed.
-So, please call and make an appointment before arriving at the farm for your first time or for a visit so that someone can be available to answer any of your questions.
+So, please call and make an appointment before arriving at the farm so that someone can be available to answer any of your questions.
 Thank you.